In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

-{\bf Taxes achieve optimal approximation. } Our second contribution provides a technique to efficiently design taxation mechanisms matching the hardness result.
-The following statement is a succinct variant of that in \cref{thm:opttaxes} where we also give an \mbox{expression for the taxation mechanism.} \begin{theorem} Consider the class of congestion games with resource costs obtained by non-negative combinations of functions $b_1,\dots,b_m$, each positive, non-decreasing, semi-convex in $\mb{N}$.
-For any given $\varepsilon>0$, it is possible to efficiently compute a taxation mechanism whose price of anarchy is upper bounded by $\max_{\jonem} \rho_{b_j}+\varepsilon$.
+{\bf Taxes achieve optimal approximation. } Our second contribution provides a technique to efficiently design taxation mechanisms {whose efficiency (price of anarchy)} matches the hardness result.
+The following statement is a succinct variant of that in \cref{thm:opttaxes} where we also give an expression for the taxation mechanism. \begin{theorem} Consider the class of congestion games where each resource cost belongs to a set of functions $\mathscr{L}$ {satisfying Assumption~\ref{ass:assumption}}.
+Then, for any given $\varepsilon>0$, it is possible to efficiently compute a taxation mechanism whose price of anarchy is upper bounded by $\sup_{\ell\in\mathscr{L}} \rho_{\ell}+\varepsilon$.
 The result holds for pure/mixed Nash and \mbox{correlated/coarse correlated equilibria.} \end{theorem}

-The extension to coarse correlated equilibria is significant as it gives performance bounds that apply not only to Nash equilibria, but also whenever players revise their action and achieve low regret.
-This imposes much weaker assumptions on both the game and its participants' behaviour \cite{roughgarden2015intrinsic}.
-Whilst the theorem applies to a broad class of resource costs, when specialized to polynomial congestion games of degree $d$, it allows to efficiently design taxation mechanisms whose price of anarchy equals the $(d+1)$'st Bell number plus $\varepsilon$, for any arbitrarily small choice of $\varepsilon>0$.
+The extension to coarse correlated equilibria is significant as it gives performance bounds that apply not only to Nash equilibria, but also whenever \players{} revise their action and achieve low regret.
+This imposes much weaker assumptions on both the game and its participants' behaviour \citep{roughgarden2015intrinsic}.
+Whilst the theorem applies to a broad class of resource costs, when specialized to polynomial congestion games of degree $d$, it allows to efficiently design taxation mechanisms whose price of anarchy equals the $(d+1)$'st Bell number plus $\varepsilon$, for any \mbox{arbitrarily small choice of $\varepsilon>0$.}

+{ We derive taxes whose efficiency matches the hardness factor leveraging two chief ingredients: a parametrized class of taxation mechanisms satisfying a key recursion, and a suitably defined convex optimization program.
+The convex optimization problem we consider corresponds to a modification of the original \mincon, whereby we relax the integrality constraints and replace the cost $x\ell_r(x)$ produced by each resource with $\mb{E}_{P\sim\text{Poi}(x)}[P\ell_r(P)]$, see \eqref{eq:cvxprogram}.
+The solution vector of this program (which is provably convex) is used as set of parameters for the class of mechanisms previously defined.
+The performance bound on the price of anarchy is finally shown through a smoothness-like approach, where we leverage both the expression of the mechanisms and the solution vector of the convex program. }